 Tree Preservation Orders in Jericho

-Jericho is a suburb in Oxfordshire with 280 Tree Preservation Orders within 2km of the centre.
+Jericho is a suburb in Oxfordshire with over 500 Tree Preservation Orders within 2km of the centre.
 TPOs in this area are managed by Oxford City Council.

 TPO details